-Infinite Scroll and the Load More button are two popular methods among today’s publishers to load page content.
-Both of them have different impacts on user experience, page loading, and even ad revenue.
-You need to consider various factors including your goals and the type of content on the site to decide the one that suits you well.
+Infinite scroll and the load more button are two popular methods among today’s publishers to load page content.
+Both impact user experience, page loading, and even ad revenue differently.

 Table of Contents

-- What is Infinite Scroll?
+- What Is Infinite Scroll?

-- What are the benefits of Infinite Scroll?
+- What Are the Benefits of Infinite Scroll?

-- What are the downsides of Infinite Scroll?
+- What Are the Downsides of Infinite Scroll?

-- What is the Load More Button
+- What Is the Load More Button?

-- Why would you want the Load More Button
+- Why Would You Want the Load More Button?

-- How to improve the Load More button?
+- How to Improve the Load More button?

-- Infinite Scroll vs Load More Button: What’s Best?
+- Infinite Scroll vs. Load More Button: What’s Best?

 - What’s Next?

-What is Infinite Scroll?
+What Is Infinite Scroll?

-What are the benefits of Infinite Scroll?
+What Are the Benefits of Infinite Scroll?

 Longer Engagement: The user can be kept engaged for a long time because there’s no interruption in content consumption.
-Without infinite scroll, the user has to stop and click on a link to go to the next page or to load the next batch of content.
+Without an infinite scroll, the user has to stop and click on a link to go to the next page or to load the next batch of content.
 The requirement to click creates a friction point that motivates the user to bounce from your site.

 Which sites should use infinite scroll?

-What are the downsides of Infinite Scroll?
+What Are the Downsides of Infinite Scroll?

 Consider these suggestions to maintain a good user experience on your site: